algolia/instantsearch-ios/doc/src/getting-started.md

 ## Search your data: the SearchBar

-Any search experience requires a SearchBar, and this is what we're going to start with.
+InstantSearch iOS is based on a system of [widgets][widgets] that communicate when a user interacts with your app.
+The first widget we'll add is a SearchBar since any search experience requires one.
+InstantSearch will automatically recognize your SearchBar as a source of search queries.
 We will also add a `Stats` widget to show how the number of results change when you type a query in your SearchBar.

 ### Programatically

-Go to your `ViewController.swift` file and then inside your `viewDidLoad` method, add the following:
+Go to your `ViewController.swift` file and then add `import InstantSearch` at the top.
+Then inside your `viewDidLoad` method, add the following:

 ```swift
 // Create your Search and Stat widget.